Elizabeth Warren Reportedly Lied About Losing Her Teaching Job Because She Was Pregnant

 Democratic presidential candidate Elizabeth Warren has faced criticism for listing herself as a minority in professional directories despite her DNA test showing that she was only 1/1024th Native American.
 The test results have been controversial and pushed many to suggest that Warren was using her Native American heritage for personal gain.

-The 70-year-old Massachusetts Senator is again facing backlash for reportedly lying about being fired from her position as a special needs school teacher for being “visibly pregnant” — a story that has become part of her stump speeches.
-But Mediaite reports that a video from 2007, when Warren was a Harvard Law Professor, told a different story.
+The 70-year-old Massachusetts senator is again facing backlash for reportedly lying about being fired from her position as a special needs school teacher for being “visibly pregnant” — a story that has become part of her stump speeches.
+But Mediaite reports that a video from 2007 — when Warren was a Harvard law professor — told a different story.

 “I was married at nineteen and graduated from college after I’d married, and my first year post-graduation I worked in a public school system with the children with disabilities,” she said in the video.
 “I did that for a year, and then that summer I didn’t have the education courses, so I was on an ’emergency certificate,’ it was called.”